-Strong recreational and event attractors.
+- Strong recreational and event attractors.

+- Journey is unlikely to be impacted by ocean swell.

-Access to good active transport network.
+- Access to good active transport network.

-Navigation access is not constrained.
+- Navigation access is not constrained.

-Less direct than car - may be better as part of an off-peak ferry network.

-Modest residential catchment in walking distance.

-Public transport integration opportunity is low as the adjacent bus network service (Brooker Hwy/ Goodwood Rd) is lower frequency.

-Unlikely to be integrated with public transport - closest bus stop is 850m away.
+- Less direct than car may be better as part of an off-peal ferry network. - Modest residential catchment in walking distance. - Public transport integration opportunity is low as the adjacent bus network service (Brooker Hwy/Goodwood Rd) is lower frequency.
+Unlikely to be integrated with public transport closest bus stop is 850m away.

-Includes existing wharf structures which could potentially be used for future use.

-Plans for redevelopment - potential for stronger leisure trips and increased number in commuter trips.

-Potential for local shuttle or on-demand route (not currently planned or funded) to link wider catchment.
+- Includes existing wharf structures which could potentially be used for future use. - Plans for redevelopment potential for stronger leisure trips and increased number in commuter trips. - Potential for local shuttle or on-demand route (not currently planned or funded) to link wider catchment.

-Strong bus (Main Road) corridor to city.

-Private site operator may oppose ferry service due to potential park and sail demand.
+- Strong bus (Main Road) corridor to city. - Private site operator may oppose ferry service due to potential park and sail demand.